maximilian-sprengholz/gi-west-east-ger/README.md

 # Gender Identity in West and East Germany

-Open Materials for the paper: 'Gender identity and wives’ labor market outcomes in West and East Germany between 1983 and 2016' by [Maximilian Sprengholz](mailto:maximilian.sprengholz@hu-berlin.de), Anna Wieber, and Elke Holst, Socio-Economic Review, https://doi.org/10.1093/ser/mwaa048.
+Open Materials for the paper: 'Gender identity and wives’ labor market outcomes in West and East Germany between 1983 and 2016' by [Maximilian Sprengholz](mailto:maximilian.sprengholz@hu-berlin.de), Anna Wieber, and Elke Holst, _Socio-Economic Review_, https://doi.org/10.1093/ser/mwaa048.

-To make this code work...

-...you need the following data:

-- Access to the SOEP v33.1 (wide AND long)
-- Access to the SOEP v33.1 regional data (district level)
-- Access to the FAST income tax data of 2010

-...you need the following Stata software:

-- DCdensity.ado (Altered version of the Justin McCrary (https://eml.berkeley.edu/~jmccrary/DCdensity/) version to enable graphing options, provided in the ado dir)
-- frmttable (by John Gallup, part of outreg (https://econpapers.repec.org/software/bocbocode/s375201.htm), modified version provided in the .ado dir)
-- grstyle (by Ben Jann, http://repec.sowi.unibe.ch/stata/grstyle/index.html)
-- Only for appendix: xtabond2 (by David Roodman, http://www.stata-journal.com/article.html?article=st0159)
-- Only for appendix: xtlsdvc (by Giovanni Bruno, https://journals.sagepub.com/doi/10.1177/1536867X0500500401)
-- Only for appendix: estout (by Ben Jann, http://repec.sowi.unibe.ch/stata/estout/index.html)

-...please use the provided repository structure as is and edit the macros below.

 ## Project organization